// [Java in] Rootless Containers with Podman

 subordinate uid and gids

-The last step required to set up rootless containers are /etc/subuid and /etc/subgid.
+.
 If the files don't exist yet, create them and add a mapping range from your user name to container users.
-For example the line:

 duke:100000:65536

 Gives duke the right to create 65536 users in container images, starting from UID 100000.
 Duke himself will be mapped by default to root (0) in the container.
 (Same must be done for groups in subgid).
-The range should never overlap with UIDs on the host system.
-Details in man subuid.
-More on users later in the volumes section.

 rootless containers

-• rootless podman runs containers with less privileges than the user which started the container
+Some things to keep in mind:- rootless podman runs containers with less privileges than the user which started the container

-• but rootless containers will never have more privileges than the user that launched them
+, for example) - but rootless containers will never have more privileges than the user that launched them

-• root in the container is the user on the host
+- root in the container is the user on the host

-• rootless containers have no IP or MAC address, because nw device association requires root privileges
+- rootless containers have no IP or MAC address, because nw device association requires root privileges

-• podman uses slirp4netns for user mode networking
+- podman uses slirp4netns for user mode networking

-• pinging something from within a container won't work out of the box - but don't panic: it can be configured if desired
+- pinging something from within a container won't work out of the box - but don't panic: it can be configured if desired

 podman